HSF/hsf.github.io/organization/_posts/2022/2022-05-12-coordination.md

 #### Workaround

-Graeme setup shadow lists for the coordination group and WG convener group, viz., `hsf-coordination@cern.ch` and `hsf-wg-conveners@cern.ch`. *No intention to switch to these permanently*, but at least they can be used more reliabily to contact people until the problem is fixed.
+Graeme setup shadow lists for the coordination group and WG convener group, viz., `hsf-coordination@cern.ch` and `hsf-wg-conveners@cern.ch`. *No intention to switch to these permanently*, but at least they can be used more reliably to contact people until the problem is fixed.

 ### GPU Hackathon